 Often, we buy items that end up as an unnecessary duplicate.
 And that’s an awful waste of money, which you could have used to buy something more useful or important to you.

 A friend recently bought a pair of sneakers.
-He’s not really a collector.
+He’s not a collector.
 It just so happened that he liked its design and it was on sale.

 A few days later, he dropped his smartphone and the screen shattered.
 He told me that he now regrets buying those sneakers because he could’ve just used the money to have his phone fixed.

-That’s when I learned that he actually already owns two pairs of sneakers, and the third one, which he bought, is just something nice that he wanted to buy for himself.
+That’s when I learned that he already owns two pairs of sneakers, and the third one, which he bought, is just something nice that he wanted to buy for himself.

 His MVQ for sneakers is 2 and thus making his third pair a non-essential and wasteful purchase.